danielorozco06/testDocusaurus/docs/Architecture.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';

-If you are interested in learning more about how Jest works, understand its architecture, and how Jest is split up into individual reusable packages, check out this video:
+If you are interested in learning more about how Jest works, understand its architecture, and how Jest is split up into individual reusable packages, check out this video :

 <LiteYouTubeEmbed id="3YDiloj8_d0" />